DFT IP Generator

 Benchmarks

-Here are a few example benchmarks of the latest iteration of our generator, which is an improvement and considerable extension of the one above (see [1,2,3,4,5]).
-All designs are synthesized using Xilinx ISE, and all cost and performance data are collected after place/route.
+Here are a few example benchmarks of the latest iteration of our generator, which is an improvement and considerable extension of the one above (see [1] and other references below).
+All designs are synthesized using Xilinx ISE, and all cost and performance data are collected after place and route.

 DFT 1024, fixed point, throughput and latency: